 Only 50 OM-28 models made in 1932.

 Neck professionally reset (bar stock frets reseated and leveled).
 New bridge, copy of original.
-Soundboard refinished with thin lacquer several years ago, neck refinished except for headstock facing which has original gold logo w/o black border.
-Waverly "Relic" tuners, mounting holes slotted so the only screw holes in the back of the headstock are the originals (if you found a set of original Grover gears there would be no sign of these replacements).
+Soundboard refinished with thin lacquer several years ago, neck refinished except for headstock facing which has the original gold logo w/o black border.
+Waverly "Relic" tuners, mounting holes in tuner plates slotted so the only screw holes in the back of the headstock are the originals (if you found a set of original Grover gears there would be no sign of these replacements).

 Many original Martin OM models have cracks in the top along the edges of the fretboard (since there is no "flat brace" between the neck block and the #1 brace).
 Many other original OMs have pickguard shrinkage cracks to the top, or have needed reinforcement of the original bridge plate.
 This 1932 example has none of those issues, and except for the reset, finish and bridge work, has apparently not seen any repairs.
 Original hardshell case is included but the lower hinge area of the case is a disaster.
 A TKL Deluxe hardshell from the 1990s is included.
 Gryphon will NOT ship this OM-28 in its original case as it doesn't offer adequate protection.